Selective exposure theory: Cognitive dissonance theory

 When little or no dissonance exists, there is little or no motivation to seek new information.
 For example, when there is an absence of dissonance, the lack of motivation to attend or avoid a lecture on 'The Advantages of Automobiles with Very High Horsepower Engines' will be independent of whether the car a new owner has recently purchased has a high or low horsepower engine.
-However, it is important to note the difference between a situation when there is no dissonance and when the information has no relevance to the present or future behavior.
+However, there is a difference between a situation when there is no dissonance and when the information has no relevance to the present or future behavior.
 For the latter, accidental exposure, which the new car owner does not avoid, will not introduce any dissonance; while for the former individual, who also does not avoid information, dissonance may be accidentally introduced.